Becky449/To-do/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Thanks for Microverse for providing this platform.
+- Thanks for Microverse
+- Thanks for me

 ## 📝 License

 This project is [MIT](./LICENSE) licensed.

-_NOTE: we recommend using the [MIT license](https://choosealicense.com/licenses/mit/) - you can set it up quickly by [using templates available on GitHub](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository).
-You can also use [any other license](https://choosealicense.com/licenses/) if you wish._